Representing the Rights of Ford Owners and Lessees

 If you purchased or leased a Ford that you believe qualifies as a lemon, talk to an attorney as soon as possible.
 California lemon law attorney Sotera L. Anderson will review the facts of your case at no cost to you and let you know whether she believes you have a claim.

-In addition, because she takes all cases on a contingency fee basis and the lemon law allows successful consumers to collect attorneys’ fees from the manufacturer, you incur no cost at all when you retain Ms. Anderson to represent you.
-To be clear, you will not pay a cent for Ms. Anderson’s services, whether your claim is successful or not.
+In addition, because she takes all cases on a contingency fee basis and the lemon law allows successful consumers to collect attorneys’ fees from the manufacturer, you incur no cost at all when you retain Ms. Anderson to represent you as your auto lawyer.
+To be clear, you will not pay a cent for Ms. Anderson’s legal services, whether your claim is successful or not.

-To schedule your free consultation, call her office today at 1-855-96-LEMON or contact her online.
+To schedule your free consultation and get some lawyer advice, call her office today at 1-855-96-LEMON or contact her online.